Sample a cellar door

 Coles Bay and Freycinet National Park

-The Freycinet Peninsula is one of best known and loved destinations on Tasmania’s east coast.
+The Freycinet Peninsula is one of best known and loved destinations on Tasmania’s East coast.
 Take the Coles Bay Road turnoff from the Tasman Highway to reach Coles Bay and the Freycinet National Park.
 Take some time to visit the Freycinet Marine Farm on your way and taste fresh oysters and mussels, or enjoy a long walk along the breathtaking Friendly Beaches.
 This is also the location for the Freycinet Walk—a luxurious four-day guided walk that has been named one of the eight Great Walks of Australia.

 Coles Bay is a vibrant seaside village on the edge of Freycinet National Park.
 From here, you can take full advantage of countless outdoor experiences, from cruises, sea kayaking expeditions and fishing charters to guided walks, quad biking and scenic flights.
 Take in the postcard views of the peninsula from the Wineglass Bay Lookout or explore the walking trails and beaches of the national park.
-Coles Bay has beautiful beaches, including Muir’s and Richardson’s Beach, and some great places to eat, like Tombolo Cafe, (which also serves fantastic espresso coffee) and the Bay Restaurant or Richardson’s Bistro at Freycinet Lodge, within Freycinet National Park.
+Coles Bay has beautiful beaches, including Muir’s and Richardson’s Beach, and some great places to eat, like Geographe Cafe, (which also serves fantastic espresso coffee) and the Bay Restaurant or Richardson’s Bistro at Freycinet Lodge, within Freycinet National Park.

 Check our Outdoor Experiences blog for more information about activities in Freycinet National Park and the Freycinet Peninsula.